 We believe it is important to buy poly mailers and packaging that stands by and promotes your values and commitment to the environment.
 Let’s say you are shipping a product priced at $50, and you are debating between a 20 cent and 25 cent poly mailer.
 This differential is just 0.1% of the total price – a gap you may make up because you can minimize damages to your goods in transit and strengthen your brand and customer loyalty.

-In fact, we’ve found that eco-friendly packaging often inspires customers to post on social media – pretty powerful marketing for you and the environment!
+We’ve found that eco-friendly packaging often inspires customers to post on social media – pretty powerful marketing for you and the environment!